official-antistasi-community/A3-Antistasi-Docs/source/beginners_guide/raw_beginners_guide.rst

 - **Normal squad** - 8-member with a medic and AT capabilities
 - **Engineer squad** - 8-member with an engineer, medic, and AT capabilities
 - **MG squad** - 8-member squad with a HMG, medic and AT capabilities
-- **Mortar squad** - 8-member squad with mortar, medic and AT capabilities
+- **Mortar squad** - 8-member squad with mortar, medic and AT capabilities.
+Also see: :ref:`concept_counterbatteryfire`
 - **Recruit Inf team** - 4 men small cost.
 Can be used for crewing vehicles
 - **Recruit AT team** - 5 members with 3 of which with AT launchers.
 Medic capabilities
 - **Recruit AT car** - SPG-9 Technical with 2 members, a gunner and a driver